 SP-2 students who receive a "No Pass" or "Unsatisfactory" on one (1) or more longitudinal courses who wish to continue in the program are required to attend the course the next time it is offered.
 Such students remain on academic probation as a result of receiving a "No Pass" or "Unsatisfactory" grade.
 Progression through the curriculum is determined as part of the terms of probation.
 Fall SP-2 students who receive a "No Pass" in a longitudinal course will have the option to continue with spring term courses, but will not be able to begin APPE rotations until all SP-2 requirements are fulfilled.
 All other students will be withdrawn from the program until they can successfully complete the course.
-(See "Consequences of Unsatisfactory Achievement of

-Academic Standards: Withdrawal "Not in Good Academic Standing").
+(See "Consequences of Unsatisfactory Achievement of Academic Standards: Withdrawal "Not in Good Academic Standing").
 SP-2 students are only allowed to repeat a longitudinal course once after receiving a grade of "No Pass" or "Unsatisfactory".
-Students who fail to earn a grade of "Honors", "Pass", or "Satisfactory" in a repeated longitudinal course will be dismissed from the program (See "Consequences of Unsatisfactory Achievement of Academic Standards: Dismissal").
+Students who fail to earn a grade of "Honors", "Pass", or "Satisfactory Achievement of Academic Standards: Dismissal").